 Paradise Aqua Frescas

-If you happen to be at Tucson Mall any time soon, you might find yourself walking around with a soft pretzel in one hand and a frozen lemonade in the other.
+If you happen to be at Tucson Mall, you might find yourself walking around with a soft pretzel in one hand and a frozen lemonade in the other.
 Or maybe, gasp, a Cinnabon.

 But it’s time to spice things up.
 Instead of a pretzel, opt for one of Paradise Aqua Frescas’ tortas, and trade your lemonade for a raspado.